top of page

 ● When the urge to quit hits you, just relax and return to your breath.
 This is one of the most useful skills you can develop.
 You can use it anytime you have the urge to do something you know you shouldn’t, like eat a donut or call your ex late on Saturday night.

-You will see for yourself very quickly that ability to concentrate, regardless of the distractions around you, can be built through meditation.
-In fact, you don’t need to meditate for 15 minutes to an hour each day or more to see results (you don’t have to sit cross legged and chant either).
-All you need is just 5 minutes of meditation for at least 60 days.
+You'll quickly discover that you can develop the ability to concentrate, despite surrounding distractions, through meditation.
+In fact, you don't need to meditate for 15 minutes to an hour daily to notice results (nor do you have to sit cross-legged and chant).
+Just 5 minutes of meditation for at least 60 days is all it takes.

 Meditation @ 5 Minutes a Day x 60 days = More Mindfulness + Willpower